bingzer/DbQuery/README.md

 DbQuery
 ==============

 SQLite Query API for Android.
 See code for concept.
+DbQuery provides a new and simpler way to query data.

 Still a work in progress

 Database Creation